-It is crucial, especially with institutional audiences, that you are aware of and aligned to their priorities.
+It is crucial, especially with institutional audiences, that you are aware of and aligned to their priorities, not just your own.

 Decide who to target:

 It is important to be realistic about who you can or should influence.
 It would be wrong to assume that you can or should communicate to every audience plotted.
 You need to decide which of the audiences plotted will be a target for your communications.